gatsbyjs/gatsby/docs/docs/plugins-themes-and-starters.md

 #### Versioning

-Starters can still be versioned inside a repository so that you could track issues or bugs associated with specific developments in the starter but it's more difficult to make updates with new changes.
+Starters can still be versioned inside a repository so that you can track issues or bugs associated with specific developments in the starter but it's more difficult to make updates with new changes.

 #### Installing as a package